primeqa/primeqa/docs/development.md

 All values other than `install` correspond to pip extras.
 Additionally, there is an `all` extra that will install all dependencies.

+A description of the pip extras is as follows:
+- `docs`: for building documentation
+- `dev`: for OneQA software development
+- `install`: for installing and running OneQA
+- `tests`: for running unit tests

 ## Versioning

 OneQA uses [Semantic Versioning](https://semver.org/).
 Version can be incremented using `bump2version`.